gatsbyjs/gatsby/docs/docs/working-with-images-in-markdown.md

 Also be make sure that `gatsby-source-filesystem` is installed and points at the directory where your images are located.

-Then, configure the plugins by adding it into your `gatsby-config` file.
-As with the previous example, either `Remark` or `MDX` can be used. `gatsby-plugin-mdx` will be used in this usecase.
+Configure the plugins in your `gatsby-config` file.
+As with the previous example, either `Remark` or `MDX` can be used; `gatsby-plugin-mdx` will be used in this case.
 Put the `gatsby-remark-images` plugin within the `gatsbyRemarkPlugins` option field of `gatsby-plugin-mdx`.

 ```js:title=gatsby-config.js
 module.exports = {